-Setting up an iOS device can see like a daunting task, but with the simple wizard and these directions you can get through it!
+Setting up an iOS device can see as a daunting task, but with the simple wizard and these directions, you can get through it!

-Through out this article I will be using the following words interchangably: iPhone, iDevce, phone, and iPad.
-In this case they will all mean the same thing.
+Throughout this article I will be using the following words interchangeably: iPhone, iDevice, phone, and iPad.
+In this case, they will all mean the same thing.

 - Step 1: Language